Readilyield/NormalizationEffect/main model/README.md

  **TuningCurves.py** provides the receptive field for a neuron to generate a response

  **NSclasses.py** provides the basic data structured to pack neuron and stimulus objects

+ **Test_Radius.py** aims to find the largest viable connectivity radius in the Neuron grid for a consistent post-normalization response distribution